jecki/DHParser/documentation_src/Manual.rst

     compiling a DSL.
 Especially if used with the just-in-time compiler `pypy`_ using the -Server.py script allows for a significant speed-up.

-14. `lsp` - (as of now, this is just a stub!) provides data classes that resemble the typescript-interfaces of the `language server protocol specification`_.
+:py:mod:`lsp` - (as of now, this is just a stub!) provides data classes that
+    resemble the typescript-interfaces of the `language server protocol specification`_.

-15. `stringview` - defines a low level class that provides views on slices of strings.
+:py:mod:`stringview` - defines a low level class that provides views on slices
+    of strings.
 It is used by the `parse`-module to avoid excessive copying of data when slicing strings.
 (Python always creates a copy of the data when slicing strings as a design decision.)
 If any, this module